-Breakthrough technology and a new facility opening soon on the campus of Kettering Medical Center will provide neurological patients the most advanced diagnostic, surgical, and therapeutic care, all in one convenient location.
+Breakthrough technology and a new facility on the campus of Kettering Medical Center provides neurological patients the most advanced diagnostic, surgical, and therapeutic care, all in one convenient location.

 Kettering Brain & Spine recently expanded its capabilities with the addition of Mark Hoeprich, MD, a functional neurosurgeon who utilizes brain mapping in deep brain stimulation for the advanced treatment of epilepsy, pain conditions, and movement disorders such as Parkinson’s disease.